Pub | Comments | Location |

 |

 One large room knocked through but still partially separated, nicely decorated and comfortable.
-Lots of TVs for live sport.
+There is a second room to the rear.

 |